Mealtime is probably one of your pup’s favorite activities. But did you know that your dog’s meal can be dangerous?

 - Slow down your dog when they eat or drink.
-A “Not So Fast” Bowl is a great choice for a dog that eats fast as it.
+A “Not So Fast” Bowl is a great choice for a dog that eats fast.
 Click on the video to learn more about how this bowl’s design slows down your pooch.

 2. Give your pet plenty of time to digest their food before encouraging any activity.

 3. Especially if you have a dog breed that is at risk for bloat, consider feeding them smaller meals more times a day instead of giving them one or two big meals.